 Based on iAremyhair’s testing and experiment, the fake products act like oil when mixed with water, which is a sign of low density and poor manufacturing quality.

 Authentic Toppik Hair-Building Fibers have a high density, which means it stays on your scalp even when you sweat.
 Fakes become lumpy and runny.
 These don’t bind with your natural hair, and easily come off when you sweat.

 We’re encouraging everyone to be very mindful of the products you buy online, especially when they’re used in close contact with any part of the face and body.

 We understand that different people have different budget concerns, which is why Toppik Hair-Building Fibers come in four sizes sold and various price points: Travel, Regular, Economy, and Giant.

 PHOTO SOURCE: www.toppik.com

 Remember: if it feels too good to be true, then it probably is!
-Share this blog and our video with your friends and loved ones, so they too can identify the real deal from the knockoffs.
+Share this blog with your friends and loved ones, so they too can identify the real deal from the knockoffs.